dotnet/AspNetDocs/aspnet/web-forms/overview/data-access/paging-and-sorting/creating-a-customized-sorting-user-interface-cs.md

 **Figure 3**: One Technique Involves Adding Separator Rows to the Data Source

 I use the term separator records in quotes because there is no special separator record; rather, we must somehow flag that a particular record in the data source serves as a separator rather than a normal data row.
 For our examples, we re binding a `ProductsDataTable` instance to the GridView, which is composed of `ProductRows`.
-We might flag a record as a separator row by setting its `CategoryID` property to `-1` (since such a value couldn t exist normally).
+We might flag a record as a separator row by setting its `CategoryID` property to `-1` (since such a value couldn't exist normally).

 To utilize this technique we d need to perform the following steps: